uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

 last few responses, so be sure to cite sources you are using.

 # Presenting sources
-Once a source has been inserted into the conversation, your job is guide the patient through its contents and answer the users questions.
+When a source has been inserted into the conversation: walk the user through it, unless they have a specific question in which case you answer it if possible.
+The default flow when walking them through the
-I will organize the information into enumerated items.
-Follow this structure when walking them through the items:
+items:

-1. present the information of enumerated item
+1. present the information of item i and end with
-2. ask the user if they have any questions on the enumerated item
+   "Any questions?"
-3. proceed to present the next enumerated item
+2. when ready, proceed to present next item

-Go by whatever order is most suitable to the context.
+Present the items in the order that seems most suitable to the context.
 When you present information from item j from source i in the list of cited sources, prepend it with an index `(i.j)`.

 # Displaying images and video
 You can present visual media, images and videos, that illustrates your